issmirnov/zap/README.md

 1. Change the port in the zap plist config: `sed -i '' 's/8927/80/'  /usr/local/Cellar/zap/*/homebrew.mxcl.zap.plist`
 2. Start zap as user service: `brew services start zap`
 3. Configure your web server to act as a reverse proxy.
-For nginx, this will suffice:
+Here's an example for nginx:

 ```
 # File: /usr/local/etc/nginx/servers/zap.conf
 server {
     listen 80; # Keep as 80, make sure nginx listens on 80 too
-    server_name e g; # Put your shortcuts here
+    server_name e g; # Put all of your top level shortcuts here - so just the first children in the config.
 location / {
         proxy_http_version 1.1;
         proxy_pass http://localhost:8927;